-Lynx Crossing has two fire suppression devices located throughout the building.
+Residential facilities have two fire suppression devices located throughout the buildings.
 The first fire suppression device is an ABC Fire Extinguisher.
 This extinguisher can be used to put out any type of fire.
 Fire extinguishers are located throughout the building.
 Please refer to the floor plan of the building for specific locations.
 The second fire suppression device is the sprinkler system.
 Sprinkler heads are located in common spaces and in all bedrooms of each apartment, as well as, in the hallways, community spaces throughout the building, and office spaces.

-Each suite at Lynx Crossing is equipped with a fire extinguisher for use on a smaller scale (i.e., kitchen fire).
+Each suite is equipped with a fire extinguisher for use on a smaller scale (i.e., kitchen fire).
 These extinguishers are checked and maintained by CU Denver Maintenance staff on a regular basis.